 7 Most Popular Markets Where You Can Buy Good Cheap Clothes In Lagos State.

-KATANGUA MARKET: Popularly known as “bend down market”, Katangua market is where you can get an authentic second hand (used) wears and household items for jaw-dropping prices.
+Popularly known as the “bend down market”, Katangua market is where you can get authentic second-hand (used) wears and household items for jaw-dropping prices.
 The place is a hub of activities and your head will be in a swirl when you see collections of good-looking things to buy.
-Katangua has their market days which you need to be aware of in order to get the best products, be it clothes, kitchen utensils, and general household materials.
-These new consignments come every Mondays, Wednesdays, and Fridays, if you can target those days of the week, then you are good to go.
+Katangua has its market days which you need to be aware of in order to get the best products, be it clothes, kitchen utensils, and general household materials.
+These new consignments come every Monday, Wednesday, and Friday, if you can target those days of the week, then you are good to go.
 The heaps of clothes have different grades and the prices reflect them.

-YABA MARKET: Yaba market offers items that are less priced than the one you’ll find in Tejousho market.
+Yaba market offers items that are less priced than the ones you’ll find in Tejousho market.
 You can get very authentic Okrika (first grade used) clothes for as low as 1000 at yaba, you will be amazed at the authenticity of the clothes.
 Unilag students can greatly attest to this.

-TEJUOSHO ULTRA MODERN MARKET: This Market has undergone a great transformation into a modern market after it was reported gutted but fire.
-The Lagos state government wasted no time in brining it to one of the best markets in lagos, contrary to general belief regarding the cost of getting or securing a shop there, it is regardless one of the cheapest places you can buy clothes in Lagos.
+This Market has undergone a great transformation into a modern market after it was reported gutted but fire.
+The Lagos state government wasted no time in bringing it to one of the best markets in Lagos, contrary to a general belief regarding the cost of getting or securing a shop there, it is regardless one of the cheapest places you can buy clothes in Lagos.
 It depends on the shop being visited.

-Location: It is off Yaba bus stop, shares the same boundary with Yaba market.
+Location: It is off Yaba bus stop, and shares the same boundary with Yaba market.

-OSHODI MARKET: Oshodi underwent a fabulous transformation under the administration of ex-governor Babatunde Fashola.
+Oshodi underwent a fabulous transformation under the administration of ex-governor Babatunde Fashola.
 Once a very disorganized market, is now easy to navigate in and out.
 The display of Ankara and materials for making clothes is awesome.
-For your ‘aso ebi’ materials, which is usually in bales of clothes of the same design, and material, Oshodi market will cater to that.
+For your ‘aso ebi’ materials, which are usually in bales of clothes of the same design, and material, the Oshodi market will cater to that.
 You can easily get a bus from any part of the city that will convey you to Oshodi.

-BALI MARKET: Are you a corporate man or job seeker intending to look like a classy job seeker with style?
-Then Bali is the place to be… you can get a very authentic first class used designers there at very affordable prices.
+Are you a corporate man or job seeker intending to look like a classy job seeker with style?
+Then Bali is the place to be… you can get a very authentic first-class used designers there at very affordable prices.

 LOCATION: Balogun, Lagos Island.

-GABINO BAGS: This one is online.
+This one is online.
 They are the number bag shop in Nigeria.
 All their gabs are brand new and authentic.
-Their prices are also very cheap to compare to some other bag sellers, who sell fake branded bags.
+Their prices are also very cheap compared to some other bag sellers, who sell fake branded bags.
 Please be careful.
 How can brand new LV be N60,000 when it is $6,800 abroad?
 Visit their website www.gabinobags.com and thank me later.
 They deliver at flat rates too and what you see, is what you get, unlike Jumia and Konga.

 Add your comments if you know of any other popular markets where one can buy good cheap clothes in Lagos state.